yanngv29/s3-mongo-backup/README.md

 # Changelog

+    2.0.4 -> add --quiet configuration
-    2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.
+    2.0.3 -> Optimize AWSSetup function and fix update is not a function error 2.0.0 -> Uses MongoDB Connection URI directly, instead of asking for individual values of username, database name, password and database host.

 ## NOTE

 1. This module uses `mongodump` to create backup of database, You need to have it installed on the machine on which you are using this module.
 2. To restore the generated backups

 ```bash